 Project management is one of the most critical components of a successful business.
 It affects revenues and liabilities, and it ultimately interacts with customer or client satisfaction and retention.
 Your company might have only one project in the works at a time, while other larger corporations and entities might juggle several projects at once.
 By their very nature, projects are temporary.

 Projects prompt a burgeoning need in the workforce.
-The Project Management Institute estimated that, during the 2010–2020 period, more than 15 million new project management positions will be added worldwide by 2020.
+The Project Management Institute estimated that, during the 2010–2020 period, more than 15 million new project management positions would be added worldwide.

 What Is Project Management?

 Project management is not the entire operation of your company.
-It's just one segment, a detailed plan as to how you and your business are going to achieve that goal.
+It's just one segment, a specified project with a detailed plan as to how you and your business are going to achieve that goal.
 It's a plan detailed in a series of steps, each of them as important as the others.
 You must achieve one to properly move on to the next.